 Gnu Danny Kass 2016 - 2010 Review by The Good Ride

-The Gnu Danny Kass changed the Camber Profile in 2014 to XC2 BTX making it kind of like it’s Mervin Cousing the Lib Tech TRS.
-The 2015 and it’s the same ride as the 2014 and it’s a nice alternative to those that like the idea of the TRS but want a little less grab when it comes to edge hold.
+The Gnu Danny Kass changed the Camber Profile in 2014 to XC2 BTX making it kind of like a cousin to the Lib Tech TRS.
+The 2015 and 2016 is pretty much the same ride as the 2014.

 The Gnu Danny Kass 2014 moved to XC2 BTX which is the evolution of C2 BTX.
 It’s basically C2 Power BTX with more camber and less rocker between the feet.
 The Rocker is also a little more flat in the middle instead of being continuous like C2 BTX.
 Combine that with the extra camber and you have a more stable ride between the feet than the older C2 models.